-Climate change is an urgent problem that requires commitment to action from everyone in the community.
-By making a few simple changes to your daily routine, Whistler can continue to demonstrate leadership and protect the mountain culture we love.
+By making a few simple changes to your daily routine, our community can continue to demonstrate leadership and protect the mountain culture we love.

-- Join BC Hydro’s Team Power Smart: Learn how to save energy and money with online tips and tools, and gain access to members-only benefits.
-Visit the Team Power Smart website.
+- Join BC Hydro’s Team Power Smart: Learn how to save energy and money with online tips and tools.
+Visit BC Hydro's Power Smart website.

-- LiveSmart BC Small Business Program.
-This program is designed to help small businesses improve their energy efficiency and reduce their energy costs through free Business Energy Advisor services and improved access to efficient technologies and utility product incentives.
-Visit the LiveSmart BC Small Business Program webpage.
+- Become Climate Smart.
+This program is designed to help small businesses calculate their total emissions nd reduce their energy costs through coaching support and access to utility product incentives.
+Learn more.

 - BC Hydro Commercial Sector Programs.
 BC Hydro provides a variety of tools, initiatives and incentives to help businesses save energy and money, including an online energy manager, a productive incentive program, workplace conservation awareness tools and more.
 Learn more about BC Hydro’s Commercial Sector Programs.